Setup & Health

 The Events page was deleted or is in draft.
 Go to Pages → Add New and create a page containing the eventonomy/events-list block.
 Then go to Eventonomy → Settings → Display and enter the page's ID or slug in the Events page field.

-Alternatively, go to Eventonomy → Setup & Health and click Recreate pages - this recreates both the Events and My Events pages with the correct blocks.
+Alternatively, go to Eventonomy → Setup & Health and click Recreate pages; this recreates both the Events and Manage Events pages with the correct blocks.

 Permalink structure is plain